-Northern Waterfront (Fisherman's Wharf, Ghirardelli Square) Pros: proximity to sea lion colony at Pier 39 and The Exploratorium (world-class science museum devoted to children of all ages), Ferry Building's "farm-to-table" markets; views of Alcatraz & Golden Gate Bridge; information for and starting point of many activities popular with visitors--rentals of GoCars, bicycles, Segway tours, big-bus tours, etc.; Boudin's Bakery (home of sourdough bread); the unique Musee Mechanique; lots! of souvenir shops; many seafood restaurants Cons: farther from BART (interurban transit), Golden Gate Park, most residential neighborhoods; very "touristy" and crowded on holidays and during high season...children will often enjoy the un-usual sights (like human "statues"), adults less so
+Northern Waterfront (Fisherman's Wharf, Ghirardelli Square) Pros: proximity to sea lion colony at Pier 39 and The Exploratorium (world-class science museum oriented towards children and young adults), Ferry Building's excellent farmers' market; views of Alcatraz & Golden Gate & Bay Bridges; information for and starting point of many activities popular with visitors--rentals of GoCars, bicycles, Segway tours, big-bus tours, etc.; Boudin's Bakery (home of sourdough bread); the unique Musee Mechanique; lots! of souvenir shops; many seafood restaurants Cons: farther from BART (interurban transit), Golden Gate Park, most residential neighborhoods; very "touristy" and crowded on holidays and during high season...children will often enjoy the un-usual sights (like human "statues"), adults less so

 Neighborhoods away from Downtown (Pacific Heights, Cow Hollow, The Haight, The Castro, Japantown) Pros: much more contact with locals and neighborhood gems: some hotels (e.g. Drisco) and B&Bs (e.g. Union Street Inn) have unique charm Cons: will require time to travel on local transit/Lyft et. al. to the more popular attractions